 GIAC Certifications is a leading certification body specializing in information security.
-The organization was founded in 1999 by cybersecurity think tank the SANS Institute and has built a reputation for developing some of the most rigorous and well-recognized information security certification standards in the world.
+The cybersecurity think tank SANS Institute founded the organization in 1999, building its reputation for developing some of the most rigorous and well-recognized information security certification standards in the world.

-GIAC, formerly known as Global Information Assurance Certification, provides more than 40 information security-related certifications for professionals [1].
+GIAC, formerly known as Global Information Assurance Certification, provides 50 information security-related certifications for professionals [1].
 Each certification covers a skill-specific domain or focus area, such as ethical hacking, cyber defense, and penetration testing.

 GIAC certification ensures that cybersecurity professionals meet and demonstrate specific levels of technical proficiency.
 You’ll get hands-on training in the latest cybersecurity skills across various roles, meaning you can put your certification expertise to work immediately.